kevinmatthes/libstring/CONTRIBUTING.md

 If the performance of a function is critical for the success of the project, this convention does not need to be applied.
 Such functions have to be marked `inline`.
-Hence, `inline` functions are the only ones which are allowed to contain more than one return statement, **if and only if** their performance can be optimised by multiple statements.
+Hence, `inline` functions are the only ones which are allowed to contain more than one return statement, **if and only if** their performance is optimised due to multiple statements.
 They need to contain at least one, even if they are `void`.